C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-Three commands.
-The one people forget is committing `.gitattributes`: without it, LFS is configured on your machine only and your colleagues commit the real bytes straight into the repository.
+- Three commands.
+The one people forget: committing `.gitattributes`
+  - Without it, LFS is configured on your machine only - colleagues commit the real bytes straight into the repository

-Also stress the ordering.
-Tracking is not retroactive.
-Files already committed normally stay in history as normal files, and fixing that means rewriting history for everyone.
+- Stress the ordering: tracking is not retroactive
+  - Already-committed files stay in history as normal files - fixing that means rewriting history for everyone

-Take the warning box seriously with this audience.
-GitHub's free LFS quota is small, bandwidth counts too, and for scientific data an archive with a DOI is usually the better answer than a Git repository.
-LFS suits things like reference figures, test fixtures and small binary assets that genuinely belong next to the code.
+- Take the warning box seriously with this audience:
+  - GitHub's free LFS quota is small, bandwidth counts too
+  - For scientific data, an archive with a DOI is usually the better answer than a Git repository
+  - LFS suits reference figures, test fixtures, small binary assets that genuinely belong next to the code -->
--->

 ---